Biboy-al/IDS-Hombrew/README.md

 - [x] Implement the communication Method
   - [x] sockets
+- [ ] Implement the network agent
-- [ ] Implement the file system agent
+  - [ ] Implement the file system functionality
     - [ ] Implement the hashing function
     - [ ] Checks if this hashing function is being changed
+  - [ ] Implement The network sniffing functionality
-- [ ] Implement the network agent
+    - [ ] Sniff the network
+    - [ ] Send the packets to the managment system
 - [ ] Implement managment system functionality
   - [ ] Add new rules
   - [ ] Have a alert of something is not write